“Oh if you like that movie, you should totally watch Star Trek: Deep Space Nine”, said my mastermind buddy.

 “Will you marry me?” –> selling your partner on forging a lasting bond.

-Sales are a tool for creating an exchange of values, nothing more or less.
+Sales are a tool for creating an exchange of value, nothing more or less.

-Another tool is a hammer, made for putting nails into things.
+Another tool is a hammer, a tool made for putting nails into things.

 And both tools are agnostic of ethics – it’s the handler of the tool who puts on the ethics and morals.
 Both can be used for right or wrong.